Pauliina Haustein, DMus

 Pauliina Haustein, DMus, is a cellist, classical improviser and pedagogue.
 Initially with a decade of traditional cellist performance experience, following her studies at Sibelius-Academy, Uniarts Helsinki, Haustein played her way across the world, from her native Finland to Central Europe and the Walt Disney Concert Hall and Hollywood Bowl in Los Angeles and back, before redirecting her artistic ambition towards classical improvisation performance.
 At age 30, an encounter with world-leading classical improvisation Professor, pianist David Dolan (Guildhall School of Music & Drama and The Yehudi Menuhin School) led her to redirect her artistic ambition, leave orchestra and teaching positions, and follow the invitation to embark on an artistic performance doctorate in London in 2016.
 At the Guildhall School she was taught by some of the best classical improvisers in the world, including cellist Adrian Brendel and pianist Robert Levin.
 Under supervision of David Dolan and John Sloboda, and funded by Finnish Kone and Wihuri foundations, Haustein designed and conducted a performance doctorate project re-integrating improvisatory elements to practice and performance of repertoire concerts and examining the related performer-audience interaction.
 The concert model from her doctorate work combines solo & ensemble classical repertoire with improvisatory elements, including taking themes from the audience and creating improvisations on them - and has been enthusiastically received by audiences and musicians across Europe.

-In 2018, Haustein became mother to twin girls and has found her improvisation training to be put to excellent use in this role as well.
-She resides with her family on the German side of Basel, Switzerland.
+In 2018 Haustein became mother to twin girls and has found her improvisation training to be put to excellent use in this role as well.
+She resides with her family in a little German Black Forest village across the border to Basel, Switzerland.